seven7ty/httpcats/README.md

 ```

 `cat_by_code(code: int)` is extremely similar to `cat_by_name`, just using a status code value.
-Upon finding a cat matching the name, it returns an `HTTPCat` object.
+Upon finding a cat matching the code, it returns an `HTTPCat` object.
 Here's an example -

 ```
 from httpcats import cat_by_code